Trails Games Guide

 Now this is where things get slightly more complicated.
 As alluded, the Trails games all take place in the same fictional world, on a continent named Zemuria.

-Within the Trails series, there are essentially three subseries: Trails in the Sky, the Crossbell arc, and Trails of Cold Steel.
-A fourth subseries is underway, but those games haven't been released in the West at the time of writing.
+Within the Trails series, there are essentially four subseries: Trails in the Sky, the Crossbell arc, Trails of Cold Steel, and Trails through Daybreak.

 Just to clarify, the 'Crossbell arc' refers to Trails from Zero and Trails to Azure.
 Both of these games take place in a city called Crossbell, hence the name.

-Chronologically speaking, the Sky arc comes first, then the Crossbell arc, and then the Cold Steel arc.
+Chronologically speaking, the Sky arc comes first, then the Crossbell arc, then the Cold Steel arc, and then the Daybreak arc.
 However, there is some overlap between the Crossbell games and the Cold Steel games, which means that making an easy-to-read timeline can be tricky.

 Still, we'll give it a shot.
 This is when each game begins, as per the in-game calendar.